Please scroll down for more on the Maelanfaid.

 Another Siol Maelanfaid name that appeared to have come down to modern times is O'Conliagain (now Cunnigan, O’Cuineagan) of Finnure.
 Given that Coinnligan occurs under the genealogy of the Siol Maelanfaid, but not in other prominent Hy Many genealogies, and their geographic locale is Finnure (as is the Ua Lomain of Finnure) this name is a Siol Maelanfaid name.
 The prominence of Coinnligan as a progenitor of a family is underscored by the fact that he is recorded in the Annals of Ulster in 916 AD (Conligen mac Draignen, Chieftain of Ui-Lomian-Gaela) and this Annals entry chronologically concurs with the Coinnligan of the Siol Maelanfaid.
 Thus, the modern names of Cunnigan, O’Cuineagan appear to be Maelanfaid names and anyone with this name originating from the Galway, Clare, Tipperary or Offaly areas is encouraged to participate in the program and thereby help confirm they are the modern descendants of the ancient chiefs of the Siol Maelanfaid.

-Another Maelanfaid name in Ireland is Maelanfaid mac Mael Umai progenitor of the Uí Mhaoil Anfaidh and Uí Chróin, a scion from whom was Saint Berchan whose patronymic was Berchan mac Dimmae meic Aeda Chróin meic Maelanfaid.
-This Maelanfaid mac Mael Umae lived in the 8th Century.
-Some potentially related names to this kindred may include: Phelan, Whelan, Brick, Tracy, Gorman, Cairney, Ronan, Teague / Teage, Cullen, Nolan, Fitzpatrick, Gilpatrick, Brennan, Byrne, Toole, MacFaelan, Dermot / FitzDermot, Cosgrave or Cosgrove,
+Another Maelanfaid name in Ireland is Maelanfaid mac Mael Umai, progenitor of the Uí Mhaoil Anfaidh and Uí Aeda Chróin, a descendant from whom was Saint Berchan whose patronymic was Berchan mac Dimmae meic Aeda Chróin meic Maelanfaid.
+This Maelanfaid mac Mael Umae is assigned to a genealogy which makes him a scion of the Ui Dunlainge of Leinster.
+He lived in the 7th-8th Century.
+Some potentially related names to this kindred may include: Phelan, Whelan, Brick, Tracy, Gorman, Cairney, Ronan, Teague / Teage, Cullen, Nolan, Fitzpatrick, Gilpatrick, Brennan, Byrne, Toole, MacFaelan, Dermot / FitzDermot, Cosgrave or Cosgrove, and Shannon.

 In summary, the Irish Maelanfaid appear to be derived from two or three separate kindred's in geographically dispersed regions of Ireland.
 These kindred's arose in the 8th C., whereas other great Irish names like O’Neill, O’Connor, O’Brian, Fitzgerald and Maguire did not arise until the 10th- 13th C. They were descended from Kings and Saints.

 St. Maelanfaid origins and possible connections.
-In the Book of Munster he is ascribed a pedigree from the Eoghanacht Kings of Munster (ethnically Gael's).
+In the Book of Munster he is ascribed a pedigree from the Eoghanacht Kings of Munster.
 However, this could be a case of pedigree faking where notable persons or kindred's were given honorary pedigrees by being attached to high kings such as the Eoghanacht, Ui Neill, or Dal Cassians.
-Other sources, including Dr. Sherman, assign St. Maelanfaid and several other prominent ecclesiastics in his immediate kindred to the Osraige (ethnically Erainn, who gave their name to Eire the Irish language name for Ireland).
+Other sources, including Dr. Sherman, assign St. Maelanfaid and several other prominent ecclesiastics in his immediate kindred to the Osraige (Erainn, who gave their name to Eire the Irish language name for Ireland).